chimera-linux/bandicoot/README.md

 simple as possible while providing a reasonable amount of control; it is specifically written to avoid depending on shell scripts.

 Core dumps are compressed with zstd and stored on the filesystem.
-A journal of metadata is stored alongside, which can be used to inspect metadata.

-Eventually, the system will be able to automatically prune core dumps in a configurable manner to keep a certain size, as well as provide various other limits and configuration.
-For now it does not do any of that.
+All metadata about the core are attached in an extended attribute on the compressed file.

 **It is not ready to be used right now.**